andrewchambers/reasoncc/README.md

 that is immutable.
 Functions go from lexer => (lexer, token), and you can rerun them as much as you want in a repl.

-The syntax {...old, v=new} to make copy of a record/struct with a small change is nice.
+The syntax {...old, v=newv} to make copy of a record/struct with a small change is nice.

 ## Compiler errors